Skip to main content

 For Owners

-This user guide provides project owners with information about how to use Procore's Project Financials tools to streamline your financial business processes across your project's lifecycle.
-You'll learn how to properly configure each financial tool as well as perform common financial tasks according to Procore's recommended best practices.
+This user guide provides project owners with information about how to use the Project Financials tools in Procore to streamline the financial business processes across a project's lifecycle.
+You'll learn how to configure each tool and perform common tasks using recommended best practices.

-Some of the things you'll learn in this guide include:
+Some of the topics in this guide include:

 • How to add or import an accurate project budget.
-Learn how to add budget line items to your project, configure and assign budget views to your project and how to set up a forecasting view to identify and track critical project costs.
-Use data collected from the field to track your project's labour costs and to log production quantities in your budget.
-Learn how to create budget modifications to reallocate funds from one budget line item to another.
+Learn how to add budget line items to your project, configure and assign budget views to your project, and set up a forecasting view to identify and track critical project costs.
+Use data collected from the field to track your project's labor costs and to log production quantities in your budget.
+Learn how to create budget changes to reallocate funds from one budget line item to another.
 See Budget Setup.

-• How to manage your project's purchase orders and subcontracts.
-Learn about the Commitments tool's configuration settings and how to create purchase orders and subcontracts.
-Designate invoice contacts on your contracts.
+• How to manage your project's commitments.
+Learn about the Commitments tool's configuration settings and how to create commitments for your downstream collaborators.
+Designate invoice contacts to submit invoices against those commitments and create a payment in the payments issued log.
 See Commitments.

-• How to administer the invoicing process for your project's subcontractors.
-Define your billing periods and choose your project's desired method for creating and submitting subcontractor invoices.
-See Owner Invoices & Subcontractor Invoices.
+• How to administer the invoicing process for your project's collaborators.
+Define your billing periods and choose your project's desired method for creating and submitting invoices for your upstream and downstream collaborators.
+See Invoicing

 • How to create and record payments.
-Once owner invoices and subcontractor invoices are approved and completed, you can create payments in Procore to keep a record of payments received.
-See Payments.
+Once your upstream and downstream invoices are approved and completed, you can create payments in Procore to keep a record of payments.
+For upstream payments, see Create a Record for a Payment Received.
+For downstream payments, see Add a New Payment to the Payments Issued Tab of a Commitment.

-The first step when setting up Procore's Project Financials tools in a Procore project is to verify that your cost codes were set up by the person who created your new project.
+The first step when setting up Procore's Project Financials tools in a Procore project is to create your company's Work Breakdown Structure.
+You also have the option to create unique a project-level WBS.

 Background